-A gallon of regular gas was averaging $2.50 in Ohio in Monday's survey from auto club AAA, the Oil Price Information Service and WEX Inc. That's up 9 cents compared with a week ago but remains significantly cheaper than a year ago.
-At this time last year, the state average was $3.77.
+A gallon of regular gas in Ohio was averaging $2.60 in Monday's survey from auto club AAA, the Oil Price Information Service and WEX Inc. That's an increase of 12 cents from a week ago.
+Gas prices remain significantly cheaper than last year at this time, when prices were averaging $3.72 per gallon.

 AAA Daily Fuel Gauge Report: http://fuelgaugereport.aaa.com